kaylaobritsch/dog-rescue-pattern-library/patterns/buttons/README.md

 - The regular button is for use on any white background.
 - The reverse button is for use on an image or dark background.
 Specifically this will be used for the banner.
+- The icon button is for use on the cards showcasing the adoptable dogs.

 These are mixed with typografier classes to create buttons of all different sizes.